 Functional separation powers do exist as an exceptional remedy in respect of vertically integrated operators with SMP under the regulatory framework, in circumstances where ComReg concludes that: transparency, non-discrimination, accounting separation, access and price control obligations have failed to achieve effective competition; and where it has identified important and persisting competition problems or market failures in relation to the wholesale provision of certain access markets.
+As outlined above, following a settlement agreement between eir and ComReg, eir is to impose a revised regulatory governance model to separate its retail and wholesale arms (with independent observers monitoring such a separation for a five-year period).

-6 Universal service obligations and financing Outline any universal service obligations.
+Universal service obligations and financing

+6 Outline any universal service obligations.
 How is provision of these services financed?